Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The status of the pledge creditor is considered to be privileged.
-The claims of a creditor which are secured by pledge are listed in the creditors’ registry as part of the claims of creditors of the third priority, while 70% of the funds received from the disposition of the subject of a pledge are used to discharge the claims of the pledge creditor.
+The claims of a creditor which are secured by pledge are listed in the creditors’ registry as part of the claims of creditors of the third priority, while most of the funds received from the disposition of the subject of a pledge are used to discharge the claims of the pledge creditors.

 However, the right of pledge creditors to vote at the creditors’ meetings is sufficiently limited by the Bankruptcy Law.
 Such creditors are entitled to vote only in cases directly provided for under the law.

 Ranking of creditors